tdwg/website/conferences/2024/sessions/index.md

 Solutions for effective work processes and satisfactory user experiences at the local level are challenging due to technological and resource limitations as well as institutional requirements.
 Moreover, conflict can arise with the data quality, integrity and harmonization required by the community’s need for global applications.
 Yet day-to-day care of natural science collections through CMS connect the engagement and work of individual users and local institutions to national and international collaborative networks, data flows and decision processes.

 In this symposium we hope to define with examples the intersections between institutions, the community and technology solutions through contributed talks.
-These will form the basis for an open discussion to help inform and align involved stakeholders."
+These will form the basis for an open discussion to help inform and align involved stakeholders.

 ## SYM02 Back to Basics Skillshare